afnid/CoreEFI/README.md

 All of the variables that may be logged or used to calculate other values exist in a single enumeration with a table of meta data for their min/max and scale data.
 All access is done through convenience routines creating a parameters database instead of spreading the fields across various data structures.
 Meta-data is verified for all access to make sure the correct types are used.

-The strategy queries values and returns a value for computed paramaters.
+The strategy queries values and returns a value for computed parameters.
 This is very easy to extend by adding new parameters to the enumeration, the meta-data, and any calculations.
 Any parameter can be extended to be a lookup table, function, or translation.

 Caching and write-through cache flushing can be easily implemented within the parameter list.
 Some of this is partially enabled, but it defeats the performance testing given many of the inputs don't change during simulation.

 All of the parameters exist in a Java program and the enumeration and meta data are exported to an xml file.
-The same program is used to generate the source code for the paramaters and all of the data storage and various indexes.
+The same program is used to generate the source code for the parameters and all of the data storage and various indexes.
 The data structures were designed for a low memory footprint since it was originally implemented on an Arduino UNO.

-The table driven aproach allowed for many features to be provided with a reduced code footprint.
+The table driven approach allowed for many features to be provided with a reduced code footprint.
 Even storing much of the data in program memory.
 This means anything defined in the parameter list can be read/written using the console.

 There is some additional overhead since the parameters are encapsulated in a simple database for the rest of the application to use.
 There is additional overhead since it does range checking, type checking and storage conversions.
 It is best to not access the parameters database from within an isr.